atntaltd/whatsapp-api-tutorial/readme.md

 # Whatsapp API Tutorial

-Hi, this is the implementation example of whatsapp-web.js
+Hi, this is the implementation example of <a href="https://github.com/pedroslopez/whatsapp-web.js">whatsapp-web.js</a>

 Watch the tutorials:
 - <a href="https://www.youtube.com/watch?v=IRRiN2ZQDc8">Whatsapp API Tutorial: Part 1</a>